degutos/k8s-cka/notes/introduction.md

 - Lets consider we have 03 pod running front-end and 03 pods running back end
-- We can have a service clusterIP called back-end wich will make the 03 backend pod available to frontend pods.
+- We can have a service clusterIP called back-end which will make the 03 backend pod available to frontend pods.
 This way even the backend pod dies and get a new IP the service will be the same and will choose the better pod to forward the request.
 - Each service has an IP and name.